Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Introduction

 \subsection{Acknowledgments}

-We express our warm thanks to G. Laumon, with whom discussions are always enlightening and fruitful.
-We also thank K. Cesnavicius, B. Hennion and S. Raskin for their remarks and suggestions, P. Scholze for stimulating conversations, and N. Rozenblyum who taught us a lot about $\infty$-categories over the years.
+We express our warm thanks to G. Laumon, with whom discussions are always enlightening and fruitful and to N. Rozenblyum who taught us a lot about $\infty$-categories over the years.
+We also thank K. Cesnavicius, B. Hennion, S. Raskin and anonymous referee for their remarks and suggestions, and P. Scholze for stimulating conversations.

 The research of Y.V. was partially supported by the ISF grant 822/17.
-The project has received funding from ERC under grant agreement No 669655.
+The project has received funding from ERC under grant agreement No. 669655.